Irish Republican Army–Soviet Union collaboration

-During the Irish revolutionary period (1912-1923) and later Soviet Comintern trained Marxist operatives including Betty Sinclair and other anti-western Marxists like Michael O'Riordan would play roles in the establishment of Fronts and provocative agitation activities which led to the ignition of The Troubles (late 1960s - 1998) in which there were varying degrees of collaboration and contacts between the Soviet Union and the Irish movement.
+During the Irish revolutionary period (1912–1923) and later Soviet Comintern trained Marxist operatives including Betty Sinclair and other Marxists like Michael O'Riordan would play roles in the establishment of Fronts and provocative agitation activities which led to the ignition of The Troubles (late 1960s–1998) in which there were varying degrees of collaboration and contacts between the Soviet Union and the Irish movement.

 Irish revolutionary period

 During the Irish revolutionary period, the Soviets were supportive of Irish efforts to establish a Republic independent of Britain and was the only state to have relations with the Irish Republic.

 During the 1916 Easter Rising, Vladimir Lenin spoke of it positively calling it a decisive "blow against the power of English imperialism".
 In 1920 Roddy Connolly, the son of the Socialist Republican James Connolly who was executed by firing squad in the aftermath of the Easter Rising visited Lenin in Russia.
 Lenin informed Connolly that he had read his father’s book "Labour and Irish History" and that he rates him “head and shoulders” above other European socialists.

 In 1920, a secret loan deal was reached between the proclaimed Irish Republic and the Soviet Union.
 Russian crown jewels were given to the Irish Republic in exchange for $20,000, the equivalent of $250,000 today.
 The jewels were not returned for another three decades.
 The same year, Patrick McCartan travelled to the Soviet Union, hoping to secure formal recognition of the proclaimed Irish Republic however the Soviets refused as they were hoping to improve Anglo-Soviet relations.